Deploying Ops Manager on AWS Using Terraform

 Enter your AWS Secret Access Key of the AWS account in which you want Terraform to create resources.

 Enter the name of the AWS region in which you want Terraform to create resources.
-Example:
+For example,

 Enter three availability zones from your region.
-Example:
+For example,

 Enter the source code for the Ops Manager Amazon Machine Image (AMI) you want to boot.
 You can find this code in the PDF included with the Ops Manager release on Pivotal Network.

 If you want to encrypt your Ops Manager VM, create an encrypted AMI copy from the AWS EC2 dashboard and enter the source code for the copied Ops Manager image instead.
-For more information about copying an AMI, use Launch an Ops Manager AMI in the manual AWS configuration topic.
+For more information about copying an AMI, see the Launch an Ops Manager AMI section of the Deploying Ops Manager on AWS Manually topic.

 To prevent the creation of an Ops Manager VM, set this value to an empty string (